drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

  ii.
 Software Requirements:<br>
   •	An operating system such as Windows, Linux, or macOS<br>
-  •	A code editor such as Visual Studio Code</ul>
+  •	A code editor such as Visual Studio Code, R Studio and Bootstrap Studio</ul>

-- Data security:<br> Several steps that can be taken to ensure the security of the Kolej Tun Dr Ismail (KTDI) Student Accommodation System, including secure login procedures, data encryption, routine backups, and disaster recovery plans.
+- Data security:<br> Several steps that can be taken to ensure the security of the Kolej Tun Dr Ismail (KTDI) Student Accommodation System, including secure login procedures, data encryption, routine backups and disaster recovery plans.
 The most recent security patches for software and applications should be continuously updated to fix vulnerabilities.
 Users should be instructed on the best data security practises, which a user guideline will be provided by us and the system can be protected by putting in place physical security measures.

 ---